hereticsas/t3s/README.md

 `http://127.0.0.1:5000/example@ex.com`

 depending on your configuration file: this page will print out the prediction results of your model for each given example.
+The output is a JSON dictionary that either shows the prediction foreach example, or contains a single 'error' key with a message explaining the issue.

+*Note: the T3S is not meant to do pretty-formatting: results are simply outputted in the page without any styling.*